MynockSpit/no-boilerplate-redux/readme.md

     )
     ```

 2. Connect your React components to your state.
+This causes the "magic" auto-update we're familiar with from React. (example uses [`react-redux`](https://github.com/reduxjs/react-redux))

     ```jsx
     // MyComponent.jsx